 At a place like Gather GVL everyone can order something that they like because you have menu options for a variety of local eateries all in one spot.
 Visit Gather GVL on Wednesday night at 6 pm and you can enjoy playing music bingo for free while you eat.
 We had a lot of fun!

 Another fun option is Cartwright Food Hall in Downtown Greer.
-They are a brand new food hall and offer several local eateries under one roof.
+They are a food hall that offers several local eateries under one roof.

 Spend Less Money